kevinlondon/kevinlondon.github.io/src/content/blog/2024-11-27-ai-blog-rewrite.md

 **TL;DR**: I migrated my blog to Astro using AI tools.
 Aider burned $10 in API credits, while Cursor helped complete the migration in 3-4 hours - about half the time of a manual migration.

-My blog needed an update.
+I needed to update my blog.
 Over the years, I'd moved from Wordpress to Jekyll (a static site generator powering GitHub Pages), tried Ghost for a bit, and ended up back with a basic Jekyll setup.
 It worked, but it felt dated.

 Astro caught my attention as a newer static site generator optimized for content-focused sites.
 A few things stood out: